 Bills’ 2021 Sunday Night Football schedule

-As one of the top teams in the NFL last season — and one with a bright future to boot — it’s pretty safe to assume that the Buffalo Bills will be part of the Sunday docket in 2021.
+As one of the top teams in the NFL last season — and one with a bright future to boot — the Buffalo Bills will be part of the Sunday docket in 2021 with a Week 5 game against the Kansas City Chiefs, and will also play Thanksgiving Night vs. the New Orleans Saints.
 The club has built itself into a serious contender with franchise signal caller Josh Allen leading the way.
 Here’s a peek at the last three times that Buffalo took the field for SNF.

 - Dec.
 13, 2020 — Pittsburgh Steelers at Bills, Bills 26-15

 - Dec.
 15, 2019 — Bills at Pittsburgh Steelers, Bills 17-10